Cross System Care Coordination

 • Increase our understanding of managed care services and supports

-• Increase Managed Care and Medicare Advantage plans understanding of our system and how they can support shared clients
+• Increase Managed Care and Medicare Advantage plans understanding of the LTSS system and how to support shared clients

 • Offer new thinking around ways to improve coordination and collaboration as community transition planning partners and ongoing care coordination partners.